EliMullan/mixed_messages/README.md

 ### 1. Understand the Project
   + My project has put together a list of famous lines from Star Trek Enterprise .
-  +  You ask your question, and beyon space and time a wise answer will be sent back to you.
+  +  You ask your question, and beyond space and time a wise answer will be sent back to you.
   + ![Capture](ProjectCapture.JPG)